PurabRay/Workflow/README.md

 Two LLM models share the AI chains: Gemini (primary) with Groq wired as a fallback through n8n's needsFallback mechanism.

 **AI vs Deterministic Steps**
-The split was deliberate.

 LLMs handle ambiguity and content; code handles math, time, and structure.
 StepTypeWhyRequirement IntakeDeterministicJust normalizes form input and fills defaults.AI Prerequisite GeneratorLLMGenerating relevant prerequisite questions requires judgment about the topic and level.Parse Prerequisites / AnswersDeterministicJSON parsing and shaping.AI Syllabus Designer (thinking)LLMThe core reasoning step: decides syllabus scope, per-topic session counts, feasibility, and records its self-reasoning in a thoughts field.Parse & ScheduleDeterministicPads to the level minimum, flattens the syllabus into sessions, spreads them across days, clamps to daytime, computes ISO times in Asia/Kolkata.
 Time math should not be left to an LLM.Check Plausible / Check ApprovedDeterministicBranch decisions on explicit fields.AI Revise PlanLLMReads the user's free-text decline reason and the previous plan, then redesigns the syllabus to address it.Expand PartsDeterministicFans the plan into one item per session.Create Calendar Event / Write Task TrackerDeterministic (tool calls)External side effects.

-Branching Logic
+Branching Logic:

-Three branch points, each guarding a different kind of failure:
+There are three different branch plates.

 Plausibility branch — AI Syllabus Designer returns plausible: false for absurd targets (e.g., "master quantum mechanics in 5 minutes").
 The workflow exits with a reason instead of proposing a doomed plan.
 Approval branch — the approval email is a custom form with an Approve / Decline dropdown plus a free-text "Reason (if declining)" field.
 Approve commits to calendar + sheet.
 Decline routes to the revision loop.